Maid Food Allowance Singapore 2026: The S$300 Rule Explained

 - Paying less than S$300/month cash with no meal provision at all.

-- Counting one main meal per day as adequate — it is not.
-Three meals is the standard.
+- Counting one main meal per day as adequate, it is not.
+Several meals a day is the practical norm.

 - Restricting access to drinking water, fruit, or basic snacks between meals.